finite-loop/finiteloop/src/pages/team/team.md

       lnkdnsiteurl: 'https://www.linkedin.com/in/shashikantsoni/'
       name: Shashi
       quote: >-
         Not interested in small challenges.
-The real principle engineer.
+The real principal engineer.
 Likes to be called a developer than architect.
 Has architected critical systems for a billion people.
 Down to earth.
 Cut the crap.
 The original traveler.
 Super bikes, Vedic living and vegetarian food.
 You will find